-- Never allow a child to be transported in a vehicle without being properly secured, or to stand up or kneel on a seat while travelling.
+- Never hold children or babies on your lap, this can result in potentially fatal injuries to the child! - Never allow a child to be transported in a vehicle without being properly secured, or to stand up or kneel on a seat while travelling.
 In an accident, the child could be flung through the vehicle, causing possibly fatal injuries to themselves and to the other vehicle occupants. - If children assume an improper sitting position when the vehicle is moving, they expose themselves to greater risk of injury in the event of a sudden braking manoeuvre or in an accident.
-This is particularly important if the child is travelling on the front passenger seat and the airbag system is triggered in an accident; as this could cause serious injury or even death. - .
-A suitable child seat can protect your child! - Never leave an unsupervised child alone on a child seat or in the vehicle. - Depending on weather conditions, it may become extremely hot or cold inside the vehicle.
-This can be fatal. - Children who are less than 1.5 metres tall must not wear a normal seat belt without a child seat, as this could cause injuries to the abdominal and neck areas during a sudden braking manoeuvre or in an accident. - Do not allow the seat belt to become twisted and the seat belt should be properly in place ⇒ page 16. - Only one child may occupy a child seat ⇒ page 36, Child seats. - When a child seat is mounted in the rear seats, the door childproof lock should be activated ⇒page 74.
+This is particularly important if the child is travelling on the front passenger seat and the airbag system is triggered in an accident; as this could cause serious injury or even death. - · A suitable child seat can protect your child! - Never leave a child alone in the child seat or inside the vehicle because depending on the season, very high temperatures may be reached inside a parked vehicle, which could be fatal. - Children who are less than 1.5 metres tall must not wear a normal seat belt without a child seat, as this could cause injuries to the abdominal and neck areas during a sudden braking manoeuvre or in an accident. - Do not allow the seat belt to become twisted and the seat belt should be properly in place >>> page 34.

+- Only one child may occupy a child seat >>> page 48, Child seats. - When a child seat is mounted in the rear seats, the door child-proof lock should be activated >>> page 82.